dfrappart/dfrappart.github.io/_posts/2022-07-07-AKS_private_cluster_through_the_terraform_lens.markdown

 Also, in the meantime, the public fqdn is disabled and makes it impossible to reach the PaaS instance from anywhere on the Internet.
 We have to be **inside** the private network to reach the PaaS instance.

-Just to be clear, Private Endpoint is not limited to AKS, even if we will only look at how to put tha tin place in the following part.
+Just to be clear, Private Endpoint is not limited to AKS, even if we will only look at how to put that in place in the following parts.

 So to summarize all that, we get a schema looking like that: